kuanmin/projects/README.md

 # <img src="https://github.com/kuanmin/projects/blob/master/welcome.png" width="10%">
 **Hello, Welcome!** I am Kuan.<br />
 ====
-Here are some **projects and works** and **examples for machine learning**.
+Here are some **projects and works** and **examples for actuarial data science and machine learning**.
 Some are interesting, useful, and delicate, some reach positive and fruitful results, and some are rather challenging.
 I have learned many skills through the processes and I am very proud of having them in my portfolio.

 **Examples for Actuarial Data Science**
 -------